lbatalha/rnmon/README.md

 RNMon is a simple monitoring daemon designed to monitor the status of multiple RNS applications and push the metrics over http using the influx line protocol.

+## Supported Applications

+* Reticulum Nodes (Transport mode enabled or disabled, they export mostly the same metrics)

 ## Installing

+The package is available in [PyPI](https://pypi.org/project/rnmon/), install it with your python package manager of choice

+I recommend using [`uv`](https://docs.astral.sh/uv/) since it cleanly manages an environment if you run or install it as a tool:

+Execute it simply: `uvx rnmon`

+Install it globally (but in its own environment): `uv tool install rnmon` and run `rnmon`

 ## Configuration